apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Golden eagle attacks toddler and 3 others in Norway.
-Expert suspects a 'behavioral disorder'**
+**Big Lots files for bankruptcy**

-You can read more about it [here](https://apnews.com/article/norway-golden-eagle-attack-toddler-claw-489eeea1f2abde53ec17b3dfa560249c).
+You can read more about it [here](https://www.cnn.com/2024/09/09/business/big-lots-chapter-11-bankruptcy/index.html).

 ## Requirements
 - Python 3.8